-2. Management Structure
+Management Structure

-The management structure of the Company as of 31 December 2017 are listed below.
+The management structure of the Company as of 31 December 2018 are listed below.

-The management structure of the Company as of 31 December 2017 consisted of the Board of Directors and 4 sub-committees, namely Executive Committee, the Audit Committee, the Risk Management Committee, Nomination and Remuneration Committee as described below.
+The management structure of the Company as of 31 December 2018 consisted of the Board of Directors and 4 sub-committees, namely Executive Committee, the Audit Committee, the Risk Management Committee, Nomination and Remuneration Committee as described below.

-1) The Board of Directors
+1. The Board of Directors

-As of 31 December 2017 the Board of Directors consists of 11 members are included
+As of 31 December 2018 the Board of Directors consists of 9 members are included

-No. Nan ne of Directors Position 1.
-Mr. Suthep Wongvorazathe Chairman, Independent Director 2.
-Mr. Takon Tawintermsup Director, Chairman of Executive Committee 3.
-Mr. Somkiat Twiltermsup Director, Executive Director, Risk Management Committee 4.
-Mr. Issara Twiltermsup Director, Executive Director, Risk Management Committee 5.
-Mr. Amnart Rumpoeypong Director, The Nomination and Remuneration Committee 6.
-Mr. Tat Wanakornkul Director, Executive Director, Risk Management Committee 7.
-Mr. Sran Smutkochorn Independent Director, Chairman of Risk Management Committee, The Nomination and Remuneration Committee 8.
-Dr. Thwatchai Nakhata Independent Director, Chairman of the Nomination and Remuneration Committee 9.
-Mrs. Suvimol Krittayakiern Independent Director, Chairman of the Audit Committee 10.
-Mr. Voravit Rojrapitada Independent Director, Audit Committee, Risk Management Committee 11.
-Mr. Suwat Summasshipvitsavakul Independent Director, Audit Committee
+No. Name of Directors Position

+1 Mr. Suthep Wongvorazathe Chairman, Independent Director

+2 Mr. Takon Tawintermsup Director

+3 Mr. Somkiat Twiltermsup Director

+4 Mr. Issara Twiltermsup Director

+5 Mr. Amnart Rumpoeypong Director

+6 Mr. Sran Smutkochorn Independent Director

+7 Mrs. Suvimol Krittayakiern Independent Director

+8 Mr. Voravit Rojrapitada Independent Director

+9 Mr. Sukda Punkla Independent Director

-Remark: Mr. Teerapat Thavisin was the company secretary
+Remarks: Mr. Teerapat Thavisin was the company secretary

-The authorized directors are Mr. Takon Tawintermsup, Mr. Somkiat Twiltermsup, Mr. Issara Twiltermsup and Tat Wanakornkul, any two authorized directors co-sign their names with the Company's seal affixed.
+The authorized directors are Mr. Takon Tawintermsup, Mr. Somkiat Twiltermsup and Mr. Issara Twiltermsup, any two authorized directors co-sign their names with the Company's seal affixed.